 What does lion’s mane pair well with?

-Mashed potatoes, polenta, pasta, or even sandwiches and stir-fries!
+Serve over mashed potatoes, polenta, pasta, or make tacos, sandwiches, and stir-fries!

 Do I need to wash lion’s mane before cooking?